 Internet of Things (IoT) platforms coupled with edge computing will account for up to 60 percent of industrial IoT analytics by 2020, according to Gartner.

 Gartner’s new Magic Quadrant for Industrial IoT Platforms is now available.
-The report found that on-premises IIoT platforms combined with edge computing account for as much as 60% of IIoT analytics by 2020, a sharp increase from today, where they account for just 10%.
+The report found that on-premises IIoT platforms combined with edge computing will account for up to 60% of IIoT analytics by 2020 — quite an increase from today’s 10%.

 IIoT platforms include device management, security, analytics, application management, and deployment tools.
-They are superior to legacy technology because they offer the ability to collect machine data from IoT endpoints to enable improved data accessibility and insights.
+These platforms — superior to legacy technology — offer the ability to collect machine data from IoT endpoints to enable improved data accessibility and insights.

-For this quadrant, no vendors made the rank of Leader or Challenger.
-The 11 companies that made the IIoT Magic Quadrant are;
+No vendors made the rank of Leader or Challenger in this quadrant.
+The 11 companies that made the IIoT Magic Quadrant include:

 - PTC (Visionary)